Genie-Angels

 man through all his many millennia of suffering, and for being "Wonderful and

-Glorious" in a warm-hearted way, without being arrogant (although I understand
+Glorious" in a warm-hearted way, without arrogance (although I understand

-he's a bit vain about his wings).
+he can be a bit vain about his wonderful wings).
 Before I "retired" to my current position as

-Roman Angel looks exactly as if it's readying a pool cue to "shoot at the
+Roman Angel looks he's readying a pool cue to "shoot at the

-stars," which is the way I feel about my prayers.
+stars," which is how I like to think of myself.
 It's mysterious indeed to look

 around my office and see beautiful works of art that seem to be the direct